UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 ## Out of scope
 - Exposing Accrual resources via RESTful endpoints.
 This will be covered elsewhere.
 - Identifying relevant Accrual module(s) based on `TimeEntry` data.
 The business rules under the [Annual Target Hours feature](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1249) in Jira should be consulted.
+- Seeding of accrual records based on an AH Agreement.
+This will be covered by a separate design invloving the [TAMS Agreement Adapter](https://github.com/UKHomeOffice/callisto-docs/blob/main/containers.md#tams-agreement-adapter)